duleorlovic/tips/index.md

 nnoremap <leader><leader> <c-^>

 " Get off my lawn
-" For linux shell use CTRL+p and CTRL+n
+" For linux shell you can use: CTRL+ p n a e b f
 " or set -o vi, and ESC, than move as usuall: b w e ^ $ " for chromium use vimium plugin nnoremap <Left> :echoe "Use h"<CR>